Caizi jiaren: Plot characteristics

 Hu Wanchuan (T: 胡萬川, S: 胡万川, P: Hú Wànchuān) writes that the typical caizi jiaren plot is a love story between a beautiful girl and a handsome scholar, both of whose families are socially distinguished and both of whom have an aptitude for poetry and prose.
-Usually each of the protagonists is an only child and oftentimes at least one parent is dead.
-Song Geng comments that by having one or more of the parents dead, the number of characters is reduced and "this plotline may also serve to emphasize the extraordinary value and peerless perfection of the scholar and beauty".
+Usually, each of the protagonists is an only child and oftentimes, at least one parent is dead.
+Song Geng comments that by having one or more of the parents dead, the number of characters is reduced, and "this plotline may also serve to emphasize the extraordinary value and peerless perfection of the scholar and beauty".

 The story, Hu Wanchuan continues, characteristically opens with an unexpected meeting between the two and love at first sight.
-The woman often has a female servant who serves as a matchmaker and mediates between the lovers.
-The plot then deals with obstacles to the marriage; these obstacles often consist of the scholar not having an official rank and the father or mother of the girl opposing the marriage.
-Often the story ends when the young scholar passes the imperial examinations and the couple is united.
+The woman often has a resourceful and discerning female servant who serves as a matchmaker and mediates between the lovers.
+The plot then deals with obstacles to the marriage.
+These obstacles often consist of the scholar not having an official rank and the father or mother of the girl opposing the marriage.
+Often, the story ends when the young scholar passes the imperial examinations and the couple is united.
 Most caizi jiaren stories have happy endings.

 Keith McMahon comments that the lovers in caizi jiaren stories of the early Qing "are like stereotyped opposites of the characters in earlier works".
 The love of the scholar and the beauty "sharply contrasts" with depictions in late Ming fiction, where love is erotic rather than spiritual.
-In the caizi jiaren novel "sentiment replaces libido" and "refined, internal feelings replace vulgar, external sensations".
+In the caizi jiaren novel, "sentiment replaces libido" and "refined, internal feelings replace vulgar, external sensations".

 One characteristic of the early Qing works is the mutual respect between the sexes.
-The men do not condescend to the women, and in many cases the talented and independent young woman is the equal of her male lover.
+The men do not condescend to the women, and in many cases, the talented and independent young woman is the equal of her male lover.
 Since she is often an only child who has been cherished and educated by her father as if she were a boy, she skillfully helps her father and lover out of difficulty.
 She sometimes even dresses as a male.
 One beauty states her motto as "though in body I am a woman, in ambition I surpass men" and one father says of such a daughter that she is worth ten sons.
-Their roles and personalities are so similar that in many instances the woman dresses as a man.
+Their roles and personalities are so similar that in many instances, the woman dresses as a man.
 Yet the relation is not entirely equal.
-To dress as a male, for instance, represents upward mobility, but there are only few instances of men dressing as women except to seduce women or to seek homosexual encounters.
-Nor is there necessarily equality in the number of partners, since in a number of later novels the man takes more than one wife or has a series of lovers.
+To dress as a male, for instance, represents upward mobility, but there are only few instances of men dressing as women, except to seduce women or to seek homosexual encounters.
+Nor is there necessarily equality in the number of partners, since in a number of later novels, the man takes more than one wife or has a series of lovers.
 In the end, what the beauty wants is to choose a man who is worthy of her.